-The company has exposure to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when due: Key areas where the company is exposed to credit risk are:
+The company has exposure to credit risk, which is the risk that a counterparty will be unable to payamounts in full when due.
+Key areas where the company is exposed to credit risk are:

-- Cash and cash equivalents
+- Cash and cash equivalents.

-- · Reinsurer's share of technical provisions
+- 2. Reinsurer's share of technical provisions

-- Insurance and Other Receivables
+- 3. Insurance and Other Receivables

-- Loans and receivables
+- 4. Loans and receivables.

-- Available-for-sale investments
+- 5. Available-for-sale investments

+The Company codes insurance risk to limit exposure to underwriting losses under various agreements.
 These reinsurance agreements spread the risk and minimise the effect of losses.
 The amount of each risk retained depends on the Company's evaluation of the specific risk subject in certain circumstances, to maximum limits based on characteristics of coverage.
-Under the terms of the reinsurance agreements, the reinsurer agrees to reimburse the ceded amount in the event the claim is paid.
-However the Company remains liable to its policyholders with respect to ceded insurance if any reinsurer fails to meet the obligations it assumes.
-The Company manages its credit risk arising through its reinsurance arrangements by using "A" rated reinsurers or reinsurers that are part of an "A" rated group.
+Under the terms of the reinsurance agreements, the reinsurar agrees to reimburse the ceded amount in the event the claim is paid.
+However the Company remains liable to its policyholders with respect to ceded insurance.
+If any reinsurer fails to meet the obligations it assumes.
+The Company manages its credit risk arising through its reinsurance arrangements by using "A" rated reinsurers or reinsurers that are part of an"A" rated group.
 When selecting a reinsurer the Company considers their relative security.
 The security of the reinsurer is assessed from public rating information and from internal investigations.